CSGuides/grad-job-guide/_applying/statements.md

 and the positive feedback she received.
 However, some readers may expect a diversity philosophy at the start.

-From the faculty side, [Wes](/grad-job-guide/about#authors), who has chaired a Diversity Committee for many years, been involved in such committees at multiple institutions, and helped push for the consideraiton of Diversity Statements at Michigan, encourages you to place an emphasis on showing your <i>understanding</i> of the complexity and nuance of these issues, as well as the
+From the faculty side, [Wes](/grad-job-guide/about#authors), who has chaired or been involved in Diversity Committees for many years at multiple institutions, and helped push for the consideraiton of Diversity Statements at Michigan, encourages you to place an emphasis on showing your <i>understanding</i> of the complexity and nuance of these issues, as well as the
 <i>activities</i> you have carried out (or plan to carry out) to improve climate and broaden participation in computing, rather